original artwork by JSF

 Over the years, I spent time on, in and around, building sites, chemical plants, newspaper factories, steel rolling mills, bridges, exhibition centres, call centres, accounting departments, and offices big and small in private and public organisations.

 In all that time, I hadn’t realised how much I enjoyed being a tourist in someone else’s life until six weeks ago when I took a week long plastering course.
-The plastering course was at Goldtrowel, led by this fella whom I will refer to as the teacher as he got a bit shy when I said I would be blogging about my experiences.
+The plastering course was at Goldtrowel, led the teacher who got a bit shy when I said I would be blogging about my experiences.
 He is into web design so we had lots to talk about.
-He also runs a website: thamez.co.uk which compares products from brands he trusts which you can buy directly from the website.

 Plastering is hard work.
 It takes so much energy that I was completely exhausted by the end of each day and went to bed early every night.
 That said, the week felt like a holiday as I got up everyday at 6.30am and armed with coffee, a banana and podcasts, jumped in my car to drive one hour to Romford down the M11.
 Normally, I am there making sure everyone else is ready for their day, that they have what they need for the school day, and I tidy up after they have gone and then I get myself organised for my day’s work which includes squeezing in most of the stuff that goes on in the house too, so it was really nice to focus on just what I needed for me to learn each day from preparing a background surface to boarding and setting a ceiling.